spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

       --verbose, -v         Turn on all logging messages --log_level LOG_LEVEL
                             Log level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Ignored if 'verbose' is specified.
-      --log_format LOG_FORMAT
-                            A format string for the logger
       --log_file LOG_FILE   Full path to a file name to record log messages --log_stream LOG_STREAM
                             Log stream for terminal messages (stdout, stderr, or null).